Ford Mustang (fourth generation): Mustang GT

 For 1995, a one-year model referred to as the Mustang GTS was introduced.
 This was considered to be a "stripped down" version of the Mustang GT that included the performance parts of the GT model, but a minimum of non-performance related features, similar in concept to the 5.0 LX Fox-body.
-The 1995 GT was the last year of the 5.0 pushrod V8 engine.
+1995 also marked the last year of the 5.0 pushrod V8 engine.

 In 1996, Ford dropped the 302 CID small block V8 that was in production since 1968 and introduced the Modular 4.6 L SOHC V8.
 These engines were produced at two different plants, Windsor and Romeo.
-A "W" in the VIN 8th digit indicates a "Romeo" engine, while an "X" indicates a "Windsor".
+A "W" in the VIN's 8th digit indicates a "Romeo" engine, while an "X" indicates a "Windsor".